Here are seven top sales lines used to persuade us to spend, which remind us to take a step back before parting with our cash.

 When at the counter, sales assistants are encouraged to 'upsell' us products.

 Ask yourself two questions: Do I need it?
-And can I purchase it for cheaper elsewhere?
+Can I buy it cheaper elsewhere?

 'I’ll call my boss to see if there's anything we can do.'

 Primarily seen with some door-to-door salespeople.
 A call is made to the office, often in front of you.
 A verbal battle ensues with the ‘boss’ on the end of the phone, the salesperson fighting your corner for greater value.

 They get off the phone and amazingly the price has now dropped by 30, 50 or even 70%.

 Ask yourself the question, how genuine can the original price have been i,f at the drop of a hat, they can reduce a price by such an amount?